deltammxx/deltammxx/README.md

 **Open to collaborate on:** Demo environments, API projects, and technical presentations that showcase innovative solutions.

-**Ask me about:** Implementing DEIB initiatives that actually work, applying systems thinking to complex problems, or transforming team dynamics through organizational development.
+**Ask me about:** Implementing DEIB initiatives that work, applying systems-thinking to complex problems, or transforming team dynamics through organizational development.

 **Fun fact:** I can pronounce "Pinakanakapagpapabagabag-damdamin" (the longest word in Tagalog) and I'm currently learning Spanish!